barca-reddit/esbuild-typescript-turborepo/README.md

 The `exports` field is there to serve plain javascript imports and it should point out to an index (main) file in your compiled `out` directory.
 The `import` nested key is a ["conditional export"](https://nodejs.org/docs/latest-v16.x/api/packages.html#conditional-exports).

-The `typesVersions` is there to make TypeScript happy and should point out to a file that exports other files (an index):
+The `typesVersions` is there to make TypeScript happy and should point out to a file that exports other files (an index).
+This allows you to do the following:

 ```ts
 // foo.ts